codeunion/glossary.codeunion.io/_posts/2014-01-01-json-javascript-object-notation.md

 ---
 JSON is a very common [data format](/data-format) used in [web services](/web-service-or-web-api).
 It is very human readable, and supported in many languages.

-The following is supermans hero information in a ruby hash and the JSON equivalent:
+The following is Superman's hero information in a ruby hash and the JSON equivalent:

 ```ruby
 {